nervosnetwork/overlord/docs/architecture_zh.md

 pub enum SMROutput {
     /// Timeout event for timer to set a timer.
     Timeout(TimeoutInfo),
-    /// Get proposal event for state to get the height's proposal.
+    /// Get proposal event for state to get the epoch's proposal.
     GetProposal(u64),
     /// Propose event for state to broadcast a proposal.
     Propose(SMRProposal),